mah0001/metadata-editor-docs-v2/documenting_indicator.md

 External resources will be part of the project ZIP package (when the ZIP package is generated - See the main menu).

+### Provenance

+The **Provenance** container is used to document how and when the dataset was acquired.
+It is used to ensure traceability.
+See section "Documenting - General instructions".

+### DataCite

+See section "Documenting - General instructions".

+### Tags

+See section "Documenting - General instructions".

 ## Database-level metadata

-Not to be documented for each indicator
+Not to be documented for each indicator.
 Document once, give it an ID, and enter it in each indicator in field *databaseID*.
 When published in NADA, this will create a one-to-many relationship.

+### Create new project

+### Information on metadata

+### Descriptive metadata

+### Export and publish